 excellent health seeking a 20-year policy (Georgia)

-If you choose to purchase but later have buyer’s remorse for some reason, Ethos says it offers a refund period.
+If you choose to purchase but later have buyer’s remorse for some reason, Ethos says it offers a 30-day free look period.
 The company will refund your first premium during the first 30 days that a policy is active for any reason.

 Term Life Calculator